MinAungThu/TrashTrack/README.md

 ## Future Developments (Things to Improve)

 - **Better Accuracy:** The model needs to be trained with more data to achieve better accuracy
 - **Robust Development and Deployment:** This prototype is only built with minimal flask and javascript without even utilizing database functions.
+A proper dashboard displaying the detected results and an alarm system for littering activities need to be developed.

 ---